 Canadian Partnership Director

 Leigh Cassell loves kids.
-She is an adventurer, innovator, and partner in learning with teachers and students around the world.
-Leigh works full-time as an AMDSB Teaching and Learning Coach and she is the Founder & President of the Digital Human Library.
-Driven by her passion to inspire in others a love of learning, Leigh’s expertise is grounded in why and how we integrate technology to build relationships (#Learn2Connect and #Connect2Learn), develop 21st Century Competencies, shape new literacy skills and prepare students to succeed as next generation learners.
+She is an adventurer, innovator, entrepreneur and partner in learning with teachers and students around the world.
+Leigh is an Education and Innovation Consultant, CEO of Digital Human Library, and Founder & President of the Digital Human Library Foundation.
+Driven by her passion to inspire in others a love of learning, Leigh’s expertise is grounded in why and how we integrate technology to build relationships (to #Learn2Connect and #Connect2Learn), develop Global Competencies and new literacy skills, and prepare students to succeed as next generation learners.
 Leigh is an Apple Distinguished Educator, certified Google Educator, SMART Certified Interactive Teacher, Founder of the Ontario Edu Students’ Twitter Chat, Live Learning Canada, Co-Founder of OEMConnect and Co-Founder of A Kids’ Guide to Canada.